 Save the Apps for Uncomplicated Cases

-Virtual care does appear useful for simple problems that do not require follow-up or ongoing care, such a mild rash, a sinus infection or diarrhea.
-Perhaps this “wave of the future” truly can help the health care system by skimming off the medical problems that don’t have much complexity around them, and dealing with them more efficiently.
+Virtual care is very useful for simple problems that do not require follow-up or ongoing care, such a mild rash, a sinus infection or diarrhea.
+This “wave of the future” truly can help the health care system by skimming off the medical problems that don’t have much complexity around them, and dealing with them more efficiently.

 These problems, however, are not the ones that clog up our system.
 And the more complex the symptoms become, the less helpful virtual care will be.
 For instance, titrating medications for blood pressure management or blood sugar control are not best accomplished by involving a different physician each time who has his or her own opinion on how best to adjust the medication dosages.
 Same goes for someone with recurrent urinary tract infections.
 You need to have urine cultures done and appropriate follow-up to ensure that the infection has cleared.
 If it’s not clearing, then an astute clinician will take the next step, sending you for further investigations and a consultation with a urologist.

 What if virtual medicine could help us to deliver complex, chronic care more efficiently?
 This is the most exciting potential for this technology.
 What if you could see your own doctor virtually when you want?
 For instance, you might see your regular family doctor physically in the office when you need to but then interact with him using a virtual care app when that’s more convenient and is a medically appropriate option.

 This would truly be the best of both worlds, overcoming the continuity-of-care problem inherent in most virtual medicine models.

 The challenge in Canada is getting this service covered by our provincial health plans.
 Governments are likely concerned that allowing medical services to be delivered virtually will increase utilization – and cost.
 I expect they are approaching this cautiously.